16n-faderbank/16n/README.md

 Here's a prototype board with the case off.

-## Current status
+## Usage

-Work in progress.
+### USB MIDI

+Connect USB to computer or other USB host.
+Faders 1-16 transmit MIDI CC data on CCs 32-47, channel 1.
+This can be altered in firmware configuration.

+### TRS MIDI

+Connect USB to computer/USB host, or a USB power supply.
+Set toggle switch to appropriate MIDI standard.
+Connect TRS midi converter to MIDI port.
+(If you have a TRS socket on your MIDI device, you can just use a 3.5mm TRS-TRS cable).
+Faders 1-16 transmit MIDI CC data on CCs 32-47, channel 1.
+This can be altered in firmware configuration.

+### CV

+Connect USB to computer/USB host, or a USB power supply.
+Faders 1-16 emit 0-~5V out of their relevant jacks.
+Connect jack sockets to _inputs_ on your synthesizer.
+Do **not** connect jack sockets to _outputs_ on your Eurorack system; there is power protection on the Teensy, impedence resistors on the sockets, but damage may occur if you do so.

+### I2C

+I2C is complex.

+By default, things are setup to work with a monome Teletype.
+Connect the I2C socket (tip SDA, ring SCL) to your Teletype's I2C (`II`) bus.
+Further instructions can be found somewhere on the internet.

+To emit I2C data to TXo, Ansible, or ER-301, flash the board with firmware where `MASTER` is enabled.
+If you need pull-up resistors on your I2C line, fit them on the 16n circuitboard.
+Connect I2C lines before powering up your system.
+Supply power to 16n and your modular system.
+I2C should be transmitted for fader moves.

 ## BOM

 [Available on Octopart][octobom]; a CSV version is in `electronics/bom-csv.csv`

 Most parts you can get from eg. Mouser.
 I recommend buying PJ-302 jacks from [Thonk](https://thonk.co.uk) as an alternative to the more expensive CUI parts.
+If in doubt, 1% 0805 resistors of any manufacturer will do; caps are X7R with appropriate voltage tolerance.

 ## Credits